Subcortical ischemic depression: Cause

 Researchers hypothesize that vascular depression disrupts processes in certain parts of the brain to put individuals at risk for developing depression.
 Two primary mechanisms have been proposed: one associates white matter lesions (attributed to cardiovascular burden) and cerebrovascular risk factors.
 These two mechanisms parallel the differences between MRI and clinically defined vascular depression, yet do not necessarily represent contradictory mechanisms.
 These brain changes are thought to be reflected in the white matter lesions identified by MRI.
 Cerebrovascular risk factors for vascular depression include high blood pressure, diabetes mellitus, hyperlipidemia, coronary heart disease, and tobacco smoking.
-However, these factors do not account for all cerebrovascular changes in individuals as genetics may play a large role as well.

 Research has found that white matter lesions are particularly important in predicting future depression.
 Increasing severity, or magnitude, of these lesions predicts an increase in depression over time (as studied in individuals who were already depressed).
 Additionally, lesions classified as ‘severe’ demonstrate the strongest association with depression.
 These white matter lesions also predict future depression risk in individuals that are not currently depressed: non-depressed participants with identified white matter lesions were eight times more likely to develop depression within the next three years compared to those without these lesions.
 Although the location of these lesions has been studied in connection to late-life depression, more research is needed to determine location's role in the presentation of vascular depression.